Turnip Price Prediction

 Implementation of indicator \(I\{Y^{(j)} \in lA\}\) by checking each component.

 Putting everything together, the evaluate function takes the following form.
-It is a direct implementation of the asymptotic \(\hat{\phi}_\nu \to P(R \in lA)\).
-Notice the special form of the return value, this will be important in the last part of this article about batching and multithreading.
+It is a direct implementation of the asymptotic \(\hat{\psi}_m \to P(R \in lA)\).
+The special form of the return value is important to enable batching and multithreading.

 JS